rohitkarki483/Laragigs-docker-project/README.md

 # LaraGigs - Dockerized Laravel Application

 ## Project Overview
 This project is all about the DevOps & Orchestration of a Laravel-based job posting website.
-Although my application layer is built upon the existing work of the LaraGigs repository on Github maintained by Brad Traversy (https://github.com/bradtraversy/laragigs) , I have designed a customized containerized environment to run it on.
-It enables me to run the application on any system with ease using Docker.
+Although my application layer is built upon the existing work of the LaraGigs repository on Github maintained by Brad Traversy (https://github.com/bradtraversy/laragigs) , The focus of this project is  deployed an application in a production-like environment where each service runs in its own container, ensuring scalability, portability, and consistency across different systems.

 ---

-##  Key Implementation Features:
-**Docker Containerization:** Custom Docker images were created for the environment of the application.

-**Orchestration:** Used Docker Compose to manage multi-container services.

-**Nginx Reverse Proxy:** Configured Nginx to handle web requests and serve as a gateway to the PHP-FPM container.

-**Database Integration:** Set up a persistent MySQL container for data storage.
+## Tech Stack
+* **Backend Framework:** Laravel
+* **Web Server:** Nginx
+* **Application Runtime:** PHP-FPM
+* **Database:** MySQL
+* **Containerization & Orchestration:** Docker & Docker Compose

+---
+## Architecture Overview

+Client Browser
+      |
+      v
+   Nginx (Reverse Proxy)
+      |
+      v
+  PHP-FPM (Laravel App)
+      |
+      v
+   MySQL (Database)

 ---